 65-inch Sony DLP TV

-- This repair cost higher than most, but the customer really wanted to preserve the TV.
+Total repair cost: $275, including parts and labor.
+This TV repair cost higher than most, but the customer really wanted to preserve the TV.

 42-inch Sanyo Plasma TV

-Total repair cost: $200, including parts and labor
+Total repair cost: $200, including parts and labor.

 55-inch Samsung LCD TV